Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

-{\textit{Analytical continuation.---}}Let us first revisit the well-established non-Bloch band theory in 1D.
+Let us first revisit the well-established non-Bloch band theory in 1D.
 The Hamiltonian on a 1D lattice is expressed as:

-where $c_i$ represents the annihilation operator on the $i$-th site.
-In the case of a multi-band system, the internal degrees of freedom (e.g., spin, sublattice) can be incorporated into the annihilation/creation operators.
+where $c_i$ ($c_{i}^{\dag}$) represents the annihilation (creation) operator on the $i$-th site.
+For multi-band systems, the internal degrees of freedom (e.g., spin, sublattice) can be incorporated into the annihilation/creation operators.
 Through Fourier transformation into momentum space, the Hamiltonian takes the Bloch form:

 Here $p\geq 0$ and $q\geq 0$ represent the hopping range to the left and right side, respectively.
-The energy spectra under periodic boundary condition (PBC), are given by $\sigma_{PBC}=\{ H(k),~|e^{ik}|=1\}.$ The eigenmodes manifest as Bloch waves that extend throughout the entire lattice.
+The energy spectra under periodic boundary condition (PBC), are given by $\sigma_{\rm PBC}=\{ H(k),~|e^{ik}|=1\}.$ The eigenmodes manifest as Bloch waves that extend throughout the entire lattice.

-To describe the skin modes under OBC, the non-Bloch band theory comes into play by replacing the Bloch wave vector $k\rightarrow k+i \kappa$ to incorporate the localization of the skin modes.
+To describe the skin modes under OBC, the non-Bloch band theory sets in by replacing the Bloch wave vector $k\rightarrow k+i \kappa$ to incorporate the localization of the skin modes.
 The Bloch Hamiltonian is analytically continued to $H(\beta)$ with $\beta=e^{ik}\in\mathbb{C}$.
-The energy spectra under OBC are extracted from the characteristic polynomial (ChP):
+The OBC energy spectra are extracted from the characteristic polynomial (ChP):